Most Forgiving Muscleback Irons 2023

-Everyone has drooled over a set muscleback blades.
-When you see Adam Scott or Tiger hitting their irons with ease, shaping the ball left and right, you want that too.
+Everyone drools over a set of muscleback blades.
+When you see Adam Scott or Tiger hitting their irons with ease, shaping the ball left and right, we all want that, too.

 4. PXG 0311P (most head turning iron)